Truth, Lies, and Social Ties: When Image Concerns Fuel Fake News: Introduction

-Our main substantive result is the identification of conditions under which the quality of information deteriorates through the sharing process.
-This outcome arises regardless of the underlying social image motive, and it reveals a fundamental vulnerability in peer-to-peer information transmission.
-The patterns we uncover align with empirical findings from \cite{VosoughiRoyAral:2018} and \cite{HenryEtAl:2022}, which document how disinformation often spreads more widely than factual content.
-At the same time, the two motives yield distinct patterns of sharing behavior.
+Our main substantive results concern the conditions under which the quality of information deteriorates through the sharing process.
+This outcome may arise regardless of the underlying social image motive and reveals a fundamental vulnerability in peer-to-peer information transmission.
+At the same time, the two motives produce distinct patterns of sharing behavior.
 As a result, our model generates novel, testable predictions that allow researchers to empirically distinguish between different types of social image concerns, which is important to find effective remedies against the spread of disinformation.
 The patterns we uncover theoretically align with empirical findings (see Section~\ref{sec:discussion}).